Chelsea Joy Eats

 Instructions

-1. Mix apple cider vinegar, lemon juice, stone-ground mustard, and chives in a jar.
+1. Mix apple cider vinegar, lemon juice, stone-ground mustard, salt, pepper, and chives in a jar or small mixing bowl.

-2. Gradually add olive oil while whisking to emulsify the vinaigrette.
-Season with salt and pepper.
-Cover and store in the fridge until use.
+2. Gradually drizzle in olive oil while whisking constantly to emulsify the vinaigrette.
+Store in a sealed jar or container in the fridge for up to 2 weeks.

 Notes